scharlau/temperature_stories_django/README.md

 We are now ready to run the changes to see the page load.
 Stories should now appear when you load the page on the site.

-## Adding in the temperature conversion
+## Adding in the temperature conversion form

 We can add a form to the page so that we can add a temperature conversion that's added to the story.
-Weird, but it makes the exercise interesting.
+Weird, but it makes the exercise more interesting.

 Open up views.py and add modify the index method so that it looks like this: